AKSarav/weblogic_server_config_decoder/README.md

 # how to execute it.

-Execute the script with two startup arguments.
+Execute the script with the config filename that has to be parsed.

-1) Fully qualified location of your config.xml file
-2) Hostname where this domain is running (In cases where there is not hostname mentioned within the config.xml.
-Provided hostname would be considered)

-`` ./config_xml_extractor.py config.xml `hostname` ``
+`` ./config_xml_extractor.py config.xml ``

 # Environment

 Unix

-# Features

-It can test the Console availability using CURL command and print the availability status.